wangyibin/CPhasing/docs/basic_usage.md

 !!! note
     `CPhasing` also support the monoploid scaffolding, when you set one group number, e.g. `-n 8`.
 The `pipeline` will automatically skip the step `1.alleles`, and only run one round partition.

+!!! note
+    If the user's genome is an allopolyploid with low subgenome similarity, the initial grouping may not be optimal.
+In such cases, users should adjust the -n parameter based on the ploidy and genome structure:

+    - For allotetraploids (2n = 4x = 32), the genome can be treated as a diploid assembly.
+Use `-n 16` if you want to assemble two subgenomes, set `-n 16:2`, if you want to phase the subgenome, respectively.
+    - For allohexaploids:

+        - AAABBB type (2n = 6x = 48): use `-n 16:3`.

+        - AABBCC type (2n = 6x = 48): use `-n 24:2`.

 ### Start from a **pore-c data**:

 ```bash